 A native of Elizabethtown, Dunnington gained insightful information into the medical field while working for a local physician during high school and her early undergraduate years.
 She was a pre-med student at the University of Louisville, receiving her B.S. degree in 2008 before attending law school.
 “I had an interest and calling toward the field of law, but always intended to practice in an area that involved science and medicine.”

-Dunnington was previously with Becker Law Office where she worked on a wide range of personal injury cases, including auto accidents, premises liability and medical negligence.
+Dunnington has worked on a wide range of personal injury cases, including auto accidents, premises liability and medical negligence.
 She received her J.D. in 2011 from the University of Louisville’s Louis D Brandeis School of Law and clerked during her final year at a personal injury firm.
 While there, she became convinced that representing injured individuals was what she wanted to do.
 “It’s very gratifying to me when I’m able to help.”

 Dunnington is active in the legal community as a member of several bar associations, including both Indiana and Kentucky, as well as the Louisville Bar.
 She is an active member of the AAJ, KJA and the Women Lawyers Association of Jefferson County, KY where she has served as a board member for the past three years.